bwa-mem2/bwa-mem2/README.md

 <img src="https://github.com/bwa-mem2/bwa-mem2/blob/master/images/bwa-mem2-4.png" height="400"/a></br>
 </p>

-## bwa-mem2 seeding speeup with Enumerated Radix Trees (Code in ert branch)
+## bwa-mem2 seeding speedup with Enumerated Radix Trees (Code in ert branch)

 The ert branch of bwa-mem2 repository contains codebase of enuerated radix tree based acceleration of bwa-mem2.
 The ert code is built on the top of bwa-mem2 (thanks to the hard work by @arun-sub).
 The following are the highlights of the ert based bwa-mem2 tool: